webiny/Htpl/README.md

 </ul>
 ```

-We wrote this template engine because we had a need for an engine that lite and extendible when it comes to file storage.
+We wrote this template engine because we had a need for an engine that is lite and extendible when it comes to file storage.
 For example we want to be able to retrieve the source templates from a cloud storage and write compiled templates into memcache for faster execution.
 Another reason was that we wanted something that is very easy for designers to learn and to use.